-The financial statements were approved for issue by the Board of Directors on 29 April 2022.
+The financial statements were approved for issue by the Board of Directors on 5 May 2023.

-The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 ('CA 2006').
+The financial statements have been prepared in accordance with UK adopted international accounting standards and the requirements of the Companies Act 2006.

 In accordance with IFRS 8: Operating Segments, the Company is not required to present segmental information as the equity of the Company is not publicly traded.